martinohanlon/quickdraw_python/README.rst

 Warning
 -------

-The drawings have not been curated - there is no guarantee it'll actually be a picture of what you are asking it for (although in my experience they are)!
+The drawings have been moderated but there is no guarantee it'll actually be a picture of what you are asking it for (although in my experience they are)!

 Status
 ------